marcelstoer/docker-nodemcu-build/README.md

 **Note for Windows users**

 (Docker on) Windows handles paths slightly differently.
-You need to specify the full path to the NodeMCU firmware directory in the command and you need to add an extra forward slash (`/`) in front of the Windows path.
+You need to specify the full path to the NodeMCU firmware directory in the command and you need to add an extra forward slash (`/`) to the Windows path.
 The command thus becomes (`c` equals C drive i.e. `c:`):

 `docker run --rm -it -v //c/Users/<user>/<nodemcu-firmware>:/opt/nodemcu-firmware marcelstoer/nodemcu-build`